 Something in the lone survivor knows that even the ironclad law of Now can be outlasted.
 There’s work to do.
 Star-work, but earthbound all the same.Richard Powers, The Overstory

-Stelliform Press is a small independent literary press which seeks to publish novellas, novels, short story collections, and works of creative non-fiction which address our world’s most pressing problems: climate change, ecological destruction, and the effect of these issues on how we relate to each other and to the other beings that live with us in the world.
+Stelliform Press is a small independent literary press which publishing novellas, novels, short story collections, and works of creative non-fiction which address our world’s most pressing problems: climate change, ecological destruction, and the effect of these issues on how we relate to each other and to the other beings that live with us in the world.
 We see these problems as systemic and pervasive, exacerbating long-standing social issues, and challenging us to confront the roots of human thought and feeling.

 Because of this, Stelliform Press stories address environmental issues from many different perspectives and are, foremost, emotional and relational or interconnected narratives which can help us to find the strength and inspiration we need to confront the uncertain future.
 To do the work we need to do.

 “Stelliform” is a word describing star-shaped geological formations as well as the shapes of certain plants and animals, such as the Earthstar fungus of our logo.
 The star, in this way, connects the earth-bound with the interstellar, the material with the cosmic.
 Similarly, Stelliform Press seeks narratives which reach beyond the confines of what seems possible or probable, narratives which write a “star map” from the everyday, to the complex interactions of human and nonhuman, to the big ideas that must change us if we are to save ourselves.

 Stelliform Press is seeking primarily genre fiction (science fiction, fantasy, and horror) but will also consider literary fiction with some genre crossover.
 Please see the Submissions page for more information.
 Reading our blog will also give you an idea of titles we’re reading and what we love about them.